crisperdue/prooftoys-site/content/inference.md

 is unclear, consider reading some of the documentation on the logical language.

 Proof steps also often use the fact (a tautology) that any statement `A` in the logic is equivalent to `A ≡ T`.
-So if a proved statement `A` occurs within another proved statement, the occurrence can be replaced with T.
+So if a proved statement `A` occurs within another proved statement, the occurrence can be replaced with `T`.

-### Modus Ponens
+### Forward reasoning

-So if we have both:
+Forward reasoning starts with something known and from that infers something else.
+The most classic form of this is known as "modus ponens", and goes back to the ancient Greeks.

+If we know that both of these are true:

 {{% preblock %}}
 (1) A